MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 1. Copy the URL from the address bar.

-1. In `launch.json`, in each URL string, paste the URL for your cloned copy of the Demo To Do app, such as: `http://localhost/demos/demo-to-do/`
+1. In `launch.json`, in each URL string, paste the URL for your cloned copy of the **demo-to-do** app, such as: `http://localhost/demos/demo-to-do/`

 1. Paste the path inside the quoted path string in one of the `"url"` strings.
 For example: